chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

         DB_USERNAME=geyerbri_kora
         DB_PASSWORD={saved database user password}

-    Notice, this is where you will paste in the database password you saved in Step 5 of [Set Up MySQL Database](.#set-up-mysql-database) above.
+    Notice, this is where you will paste in the database password you saved in Step 5 of "[Set Up MySQL Database](#set-up-mysql-database)" above.
 Remove the curl brackets from the example code and make sure there are no spaces before or after the password.

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_26_annotated.png" title="Editing .env File">

     After finishing this, click "Save Changes".
 Once that's done you can either close the tab or click "Close" (which does the same thing) and go back to the File Manager tab.

 9. Finally, there is one more example file to copy as a configuration file.
 Enter the directory "public" and also copy the file ".htaccess.example".
 Add "/.htaccess" after the defaulted location, the same way you did for ".env" in the previous step.
-The default settings in this file will work for basic installations of Kora, but should you want to adjust settings such as more complex URLs than what this guide presents (see "[Create Kora Installation URLs](#create-kora-installation-urls)"" below), or to change the advanced settings such as acceptable file sizes, memory limits, timeout lengths, etc., they are controlled in this file.
+The default settings in this file will work for basic installations of Kora, but should you want to adjust settings such as more complex URLs than what this guide presents (see "[Create Kora Installation URLs](#create-kora-installation-urls)" below), or to change the advanced settings such as acceptable file sizes, memory limits, timeout lengths, etc., they are controlled in this file.

     Once copied, you're finished with the initial file setup.
 Navigate back to cPanel Main.